Skip to Main Content

 Citizen science in mountain huts: on the hunt for the right recipe !

-by Meleze | posted in: Uncategorized | 0
+by Meleze | posted in: Behind the scenes, Citizen Science, Uncategorized | 0

 Citizen science is at the heart of CREA Mont-Blanc’s mission.
 More recently, we’ve been looking for the right formula to encourage more people to participate in field observations.
 This past summer, we tested a new approach, specially conceived for visitors … Continued